12 Biggest Time Wasters at Work And How to Avoid Them

 Micromanaging

-I’ve worked in several companies with this approach, and I can assure you that they destroy your productivity and leave you feeling stressed and dissatisfied.
+I’ve worked in several companies with this approach, and I can assure you that it destroys workplace productivity and leaves you feeling stressed and dissatisfied.

-Not to mention that micromanaging often results in unnecessary repetition of tasks or processes that waste a lot of time at work.
+Not to mention that micromanaging often results in unnecessary repetition of tasks or processes that waste a lot of time at work, as we’ve seen before.

 Multitasking